Dark Ages Gaming at Dogs of War 2017

 With the left holding firm and a solid run of victories across the centre and right the Ukranian forces record another victory !

-As if bewitched by the scent of Mila Kunis' stinking hammer, the Rus casulaties look on in admiration at their victorious - and alive - comrades from across the River of Death
+Animated by the spirit of Vitali Klitschko's salty Codpiece, the Rus casulaties look on in admiration at their victorious - and alive - comrades from across the River of Death

 The Result is a great win for the Rus.